NURSING - Faculty-Nursing

 - Current Michigan RN licensure or eligibility for licensure in Michigan State

 - Online teaching experience is preferred.

 - Certification as FNP is a plus.

 Duties and responsibilities

-- Teach and supervise students' practicum work related to assigned course(s).
+- Teach and supervise students' practicum work related to the assigned course(s).

-- Participate in skills and simulation lab for clinical group(s) with assistance from skills/simulation lab person.
+- Participate in skills and simulation lab for the clinical group(s) with assistance from skills/simulation lab person.

 - Create/Review and update applicable syllabi for courses assigned.

 - Evaluate students' coursework, lab, and practicum for assigned courses.

 - Participate in accreditation preparation and visit when applicable.